Unbounded domains in hierarchically hyperbolic groups: Consequences

 \section{Consequences}

 In this section we use our new-found understanding of eyries to deduce a number of structural results for HHGs.
-Our first application gives an idea of how Theorem~\ref{thm:eyries} is used.
+Our first two applications give an idea of how Theorem~\ref{thm:eyries} can be used to draw algebraic conclusions from the combinatorics of HHG structures.

 \begin{coro} Infinite torsion groups are not HHGs. \end{coro}